-Ms. Camp commented that she was pleased to live in the "Fairy House" and to live in a historic preservation house.
+Ms. Camp commented that she was please to live in the "Fairy House" and to live in a historic district.
 She found it was an asset to have her home listed on the historic preservation list.
-She mentioned that the Kang Family was wonderful neighbors.
+She mentioned that the Kang Family were wonderful neighbors.
 She was honored to receive the plaque.
-Mr. Eric Kang also expressed appreciation with Ms. Camp living next door.
+Mr. Eric Kang also expressed his appreciation of having Ms. Camp as a neighbor.
 He thanked the City of Urbana for recognizing their home as a historic district.
-They have enjoyed it.
+They have enjoyed living in it.